 I knew my upcycled shotglasses would look phenomenal with glowing light radiating from within.
 So I came up with a unique way to make oil burning candles using upcycled items you probably already have at home!

 I’m going to leave you with this sneak peek of my new holiday candles.
-Use them for Christmas candle decoration or as a Hanukkah menorah; the possibilities are endless.
-They’d look just as stunning formed into a circle as a Christmas candle holder, instead of linear like I have them here.
+Use them as a Hanukkah menorah or for Christmas candle decoration; the possibilities are endless.
+They’d look just as stunning any way you choose to display them!

 Still to Come